-The student must initiate the action by contacting the Academic Support Center located on the first floor of the Memorial Library.
+The student must initiate the action by contacting the Academic Success Center located in Evans Hall, Room 106.
 Call 706-233-4080 for assistance.

 If the student does not provide documentation, no accommodations will be provided.
 Parents cannot identify special needs for their child.
 Only accommodations supported by the recommendations of a licensed evaluator will be implemented.
 Students with the same disability may require different accommodations.

 Upon receipt of the release of information form and the medical documentation, the information will be evaluated to determine reasonable accommodations.
 Only the ASC will identify and accommodate students with disabilities.
 All accommodations must originate from the ASC outlining the accommodations to be implemented for the student.

 Students with documented special needs (i.e. learning disabilities, emotional, psychological, or physical disabilities) are urged to self-identify to the Academic Success Center director as soon as the student decides to attend Berry College.